NHK: Relationship with Johnny & Associates and Starto Entertainment

-In regards to NHK's relationship with Johnny & Associates, they have stated that NHK acknowledges that sexual abuse allegations related to Johnny & Associates had repeatedly been reported for many years, but NHK also stated that they lacked awareness of the issue at that time and chose not to follow up or cover the issue entirely.
-In addition, they stated that they failed in their role as a news media organization, and simply sat idle as many minors became sexual abuse victims.
+In regards to NHK's relationship with Johnny & Associates, they have stated that NHK acknowledges that sexual abuse allegations had been repeatedly reported for many years, but NHK also stated that they lacked awareness of the issue at that time and chose to neither follow up nor cover the issue entirely.
+In addition, they stated that they had failed in their role as a news media organization, and simply sat idle as many minors were sexually abused.
 On 8 September 2023, NHK said in a statement that they took the matter seriously, and that they would "work harder to ensure that human rights are more respected in the broadcasting industry" when it comes to using performers who best fit program content and production.
 The public broadcaster added that it did not fully acknowledge the sexual abuse matter despite various weekly magazine articles about the allegations and a Tokyo High Court ruling in 2004.
-A few weeks later, NHK announced that it would suspend new contracts with Johnny's performers–including for their annual New Year's Eve television special Kōhaku Uta Gassen–until the company has implemented compensation and recurrence prevention measures.
-In February 2024, the company announced a strict policy of terminating the appearance of talents formerly affiliated with Johnny & Associates on its programs and not allowing them to appear on new programs after FY2024.
-In October 2024, NHK Chairman Nobuo Inaba announced at a regular press conference that, he had confirmed efforts of Smile-Up to compensate victims and prevent recurrence and the separation of management from Starto Entertainment is steadily progressing, and that requests to perform–including Kōhaku Uta Gassen for current Starto celebrities would resume.
+A few weeks later, NHK announced that it would suspend new contracts with Johnny's performers–including for their annual New Year's Eve television special Kōhaku Uta Gassen–until the company had implemented compensation and prevention measures.
+In February 2024, the company announced a strict policy of terminating any talent formerly affiliated with Johnny & Associates on its programs and not allowing them to appear on new programs after the 2024 fiscal year.
+In October 2024, NHK Chairman Nobuo Inaba announced at a regular press conference that, he had confirmed efforts of Smile-Up to compensate victims and prevent recurrence, that the separation of management from Starto Entertainment was steadily progressing, and that requests to perform–including Kōhaku Uta Gassen for current Starto celebrities would resume.
 Commercial broadcasters had already announced on the resumption of new appointments to celebrities belonging to Starto.